This post may contain affiliate links. Read our affiliate disclosure here.

 to their usual glaucoma treatments.

-2020, a world-first clinical trial conducted by the Centre for Eye Research Australia (CERA) reported results confirming that nicotinamide (Insolar) 3,000 mg daily significantly improved the function of the optic nerve ganglion cells (measured using electroretinography), thereby protecting against nerve damage in glaucoma.
+In 2020, a world-first clinical trial conducted by the Centre for Eye Research Australia found that nicotinamide (Insolar) 3,000 mg daily improved the function of the optic nerve ganglion cells (measured using electroretinography) over six weeks.

 A separate trial

-published in 2021 found that in treated moderate open angle glaucoma
+published in 2021 reported that in treated moderate open angle glaucoma

 patients, a combination of oral nicotinamide (1,000 to 3,000 mg) and

-pyruvate (1,500 to 3,000 mg) was able to significantly improve visual function when taken over 2 months.
+pyruvate (1,500 to 3,000 mg) significantly improved visual function when taken over two months.

-In my clinical practice, I have been recommending vitamin B3 nicotinamide to some, not all, of my glaucoma patients.
+In my clinical practice, I have been recommending vitamin B3 nicotinamide to my glaucoma patients but at lower dosages.

-Remember that the purpose of glaucoma supplements are to enhance, and not replace, your existing glaucoma treatment.
+Remember that the purpose of glaucoma supplement nutrients are to complement, and not to replace, your existing glaucoma treatment.

 SEARCH THIS SITE